-During the COVID-19 outbreak, industries that experienced the largest job losses were those with the highest shares of Hispanic workers.
-In leisure and hospitality, a sector with a particularly large share of Hispanic workers, employees interface with the public and are exposed to the virus at higher rates when working.
+During the COVID-19 outbreak, industries that experienced the largest job losses were those with the highest shares of Hispanic workers.25 In leisure and hospitality, a sector with a particularly large share of Hispanic workers, employees interface with the public and are exposed to the virus at higher rates when working.
 Yet they also were heavily impacted by job losses.
 The industry suffered the biggest tumble in April, at a loss of 7.7 million jobs.
 Hispanics make up about 1 in 4 workers in this sector.

 For eating and drinking places, a subsector of accommodation and food services, the unemployment rate reached 35.4%.
-More than 1 in 4 workers in restaurants and bars are Hispanic.
-In August, there were some employment gains in restaurants and bars, but the national unemployment rate remained high at 18.8% for this subsector.
+More than 1 in 4 workers in restaurants and bars are Hispanic.26 In August, there were some employment gains in restaurants and bars, but the national unemployment rate remained high at 18.8% for this subsector.

-The employment decreases among Hispanics also were due in large part to the occupations of Hispanic workers.
-Hispanics were overrepresented in several of the occupations that recorded the highest unemployment levels in April 2020 (NSA) such as service occupations at 27.2%; natural resources, construction and maintenance at 16.3% and production, transportation and material moving at 18.2%.
+The employment decreases among Hispanics were also due in large part to the occupations of Hispanic workers.
+Hispanics were overrepresented in several of the occupations that recorded the highest unemployment levels in April 2020 (NSA) such as service occupations at 27.2%; natural resources, construction and maintenance at 16.3% and production, transportation and material moving at 18.2%.27

-So, paradoxically, Hispanics were both more likely to lose work and more vulnerable to work-based exposure to the virus.
-Hispanics also were less likely to have job benefits.
-Pre-pandemic, less than half of all Hispanic workers had access to paid sick leave.
-Hispanic workers were about half as likely to be able to telework, compared to non-Hispanic workers.
+So, paradoxically, Hispanics were both more likely to lose work and more vulnerable to workbased exposure to the virus.
+Hispanics were less likely to have job benefits.28 Pre-pandemic, less than half of all Hispanic workers had access to paid sick leave.29 Hispanic workers were about half as likely to be able to telework, compared to non-Hispanic workers.30 represents "Professional and business services.
+Source: Bureau of Labor Statistics Current Population Survey, Household Data, Table 18: "Employed persons by detailed industry, sex, race, and Hispanic or Latino ethnicity."